Phil Perry: Biography

-In 1991 Perry released his first solo album on Capitol Records, and toured with label mate Dave Koz for the next two years.

-In the 1990s, Perry scored his first number-one R&B hit "Call Me" (previously recorded and written by Aretha Franklin), a remake of the 1970 hit, as well as the top-forty R&B singles "Amazing Love" and "Forever" (written by Brenda Russell), all from the album The Heart of the Man (1991), his first solo release.
-Perry is also featured on many GRP Records projects, and is considered to be a GRP all-star, featured with such smooth-jazz icons as guitarists Lee Ritenour and Russ Freeman, and pianist Don Grusin.
+In the 1990s, Perry scored his first number-one R&B hit, "Call Me", a remake of the 1970 Aretha Franklin hit, as well as the top-40 R&B singles "Amazing Love" and "Forever" (written by Brenda Russell), all from his first solo album The Heart of the Man (1991), released by Capitol Records.
+Perry is also featured on many GRP Records projects, including with such smooth-jazz guitarists Lee Ritenour and Russ Freeman, and pianist Don Grusin.
+Perry is also a featured vocalist on recordings by Michel Colombier, Don Grusin, Dave Grusin, Freddie Hubbard, George Duke, Najee, Bill Withers, Barbra Streisand, June Pointer, Johnny Mathis, The Benoit-Freeman Project (David Benoit & Russ Freeman), Sergio Mendes, Bobby Womack, Chaka Khan, Fourplay, George Benson and Will Downing, among others.

-Perry is a featured vocalist on recordings by Michel Colombier, Don Grusin, Dave Grusin, Freddie Hubbard, George Duke, Najee, Bill Withers, Barbra Streisand, June Pointer, Johnny Mathis, The Benoit-Freeman Project (David Benoit & Russ Freeman), Sergio Mendes, Bobby Womack, Chaka Khan, Fourplay, George Benson, and Will Downing, among others.
-Solo hits also include "Love Don't Love Nobody" and "One Heart, One Love."
-He is also featured on the Bebe's Kids soundtrack singing a track with the late Renee Diggs.
-Other film song credits include Roots, Pretty in Pink, Short Circuit, Mr. Wonderful, Nice Girls Don't Explode, Riding Bean, Captain Ron, and a cameo appearance in the 2009 release of the Harrison Ford film Crossing Over.
+Perry's other solo hits also include "Love Don't Love Nobody" and "One Heart, One Love."
+He is also featured on the Bebe's Kids soundtrack, singing a track with Renee Diggs.
+Other film song credits include Roots, Pretty in Pink, Short Circuit, Mr. Wonderful, Nice Girls Don't Explode, Riding Bean, Captain Ron.
+He had a cameo acting appearance in the 2009 Harrison Ford film Crossing Over.

 On September 11, 2001, Perry was scheduled to perform at the World Trade Center's lunch-hour jazz concert series between 11 a.m. and 1 p.m.
-As fate would have it, he was spared from the devastation of the terrorist attacks on the Twin Towers.
-However, for the next few years, he sank into an artistic depression, and did not record again until invited by longtime friend Don Grusin, who he joined in September 2003 for a collaborative venture titled "The Hang."
-This CD/DVD project was nominated for a Grammy Award, and included Dave Grusin, Harvey Mason, Patti Austin, Natali Renee, Abraham Laboriel, Alex Acuna, Ernie Watts, Lee Ritenour, and others.
+He was ultimate spared from the devastation of the terrorist attacks on the Twin Towers.
+However, for the next few years, he sank into an artistic depression, and did not record again until invited by longtime friend Don Grusin, whom he joined in September 2003 for a collaborative venture titled The Hang.
+This CD/DVD project was nominated for a Grammy Award and included Harvey Mason, Patti Austin, Natali Renee, Abraham Laboriel, Alex Acuna, Ernie Watts, Lee Ritenour, and others.